scgordon/MILE4FAIRness/README.md

-# Explore Atlantic Storms
+# Metadata Improvement Lab at ESIP 4: Determining FAIR

-A repository designed to facilitate exploration of hurricane data by STEM teachers attending the ESIP Education Committee's Summer Workshop.
+A repository designed to facilitate exploration of what makes metadata collections from around ESIP's interdisciplinary .
 Participants will explore the notebook, ExploreAtlanticStorms.ipny, to plot hurricane tracks and intensities and plot graphs using simple statistics.
 The repository uses Python code in a Jupyter Notebook to explore hurricanes in the Atlantic through a computational narrative.

 ## Welcome